bbertka/openai-gpt-review-analyzer/README.md

 # Contributing

-Feel free to contribute to the project by submitting pull requests or opening issues for bugs or enhancements.
+Contributions to enhance the Temporal Review Analyzer, such as improving the analysis algorithms, extending the functionality, or optimizing the architecture, are welcome.
+Please submit pull requests or open issues for any bugs or feature suggestions.